aesawy83-ai/AI-Facade-Inspection/docs/digital_twin_integration.md

 ## Purpose

-This repository implements the **Detect** stage of the façade inspection workflow using YOLO-based multi-class defect detection.
+This repository implements an AI-enabled façade inspection system focused on the Detect stage, forming the foundation for BIM-integrated Digital Twin workflows.

 The wider project vision extends this into a Digital Twin workflow where image-based detections are transformed into **structured, traceable, BIM-linked condition intelligence**.